ogecko/alpaca-benro-polaris/docs/stellarium.md

 If you lose site of where the mount is pointing in Stellarium simply click this second icon and the view will imediately pan to your reticle.

 ### Move Axis Commands
 The third icon on the Telescope Popup allows you to move the primary and secondary axis of the Benro Polaris.
+The Driver supports move commands on the third (Astro) axis of the Benro Polaris, but we have not found any applications that support the third axis at this stage.

 Speeds 1 to 5 match the slow Move Axis speeds of the Polaris.
 Speeds 6 to 9 map to a variable faster speed ranging from 1 to 2000 units.
 The table below gives you an approximate speed for each value.